TyBruceChen/NAU-AI-Telehealth-Web-App/README.md

-# NAU-Cap-AI-Telehealth-Amazon-Web-App
+# NAU-Cap-AI-Telehealth-Web-App
-This is NAU capston: AI-Telehealth, users can get prediction of COVID19 by uploading Chest X-ray image (better resolution of 224*224).
-Flask python is used  for building local user, [FRP](https://github.com/fatedier/frp) is used to expose it, and Amazon EC2 instance is in charge of publishing it to public Internet.
+This is NAU: AI-Telehealth, users can get the diagnosis of COVID-19 by uploading a chest X-ray image (better resolution of 224*224).
+Flask python is used  for building local user, [FRP](https://github.com/fatedier/frp) is used to expose it, and Amazon EC2 instance is in charge of publishing it to the public Internet.

 ## News in this version: